 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.

 We have worked with studio providers, artists, creative practitioners, employers and trade unions from across the creative sector to ensure that this guidance is evidence-based, fair and ethical, clear and realistic.
 As each studio context is different it is for individual studio providers to work with their workforce, building and studio user representatives and studio users to determine how best to apply this guidance in their circumstances.

 This document is one of a set of documents about how to work safely in different types of workplaces.
 This guidance is relevant to businesses and practitioners who provide and work in art and other creative studios, as well as other shared work spaces.

 - for safe operation of cafés that may be housed within studio buildings.
 Separate guidance for the hospitality sector is available

 - performing arts - training, rehearsal, recording, broadcast and reopening of performing arts venues to the public.
-Seperate guidance for the performing arts and venues sector is available
+Separate guidance for the performing arts and venues sector is available

 - indoor leisure facilities, including yoga and dance studios.
-Seperate guidance on sport and leisure facilities is available
+Separate guidance on sport and leisure facilities is available

 - social gatherings – rules around meeting socially do not apply to work contexts